 My new special digs are on the top of Old Baldy aka prayer mountain.
 It’s a four-acre park with a 360-degree view of Wimberley.
 Perfect vibes for praying — or meditating.
 It’s an easy climb up the 218 limestone steps to get to the plateau.
 Although the peak is a rough surface, there is plenty of room for multiple people to practice yoga at the same time.
 Plus, for meditation, you can sit directly on the grass and dirt-free crest.
 Or, to elevate your hips, pick one of the big rocks surrounding the big flat top.

-I want to share my delight for this prana-filled prayer mountain.
+I want to share my delight in this prana-filled prayer mountain.
 That’s why I’ll lead a free session in this magical locale to anyone who makes a reservation at The Namaste Getaway or my BarnOm (before September 1, 2021) and mentions this article.